herflis/concepts-temp/content/role-based-permissions copy.md

 sensenet offers you a sophisticated permission system, giving you the possibility to apply permission rules according to the logic you prefer.

 # Advantages
 Within an organization roles are created for various job functions.
 Using role-based permissions, you can assign users to roles taking advantage of predefined permission settings to that role.
-Since users are not assigned permissions directly, but only acquire them through their role (or roles), management of individual user rights becomes a matter of simply assigning appropriate roles to the user’s account; this simplifies common operations, such as adding a user, or changing a user’s department.
+Since permissions are not directly assigned to users, they only acquire them through their role (or roles), management of individual user rights becomes a matter of simply assigning appropriate roles to specific users; this simplifies common operations, such as adding a new user, or changing a user’s department.

 # Built-in and custom permissions
 There is a set of basic built-in permissions, such as See, Open, Save, Delete etc., and it is even possible to add custom ones as well.